Amba Sauce (Spicy Mango Sauce)

 I've been on a mission to try hot sauces, spices and condiments from countries all around the world, and Middle East is my current stop.
 I recently tried making Schug sauce, which is a beautiful chunky and spicy hot sauce, which turned out to be a huge hit.

-I recently also picked up some mangos to make my ginger mango chutney, but I had a couple of them leftover, and really wanted to put them to use.
+I recently also picked up some guavas to make my homemade guava paste, and some fresh mangos that I really wanted to put to use.
 And that's when I thought of recreating the famous Middle Eastern amba sauce in my kitchen.

 Jump to: